 Our dam safety activities are continuously evolving alongside our work developing dam safety guidelines and application guidance - RIDAS.
-With our activities in the area - including education, support for development projects, seminars and information days - Swedenergy aims to encourage good dam safety in all companies.
+With our work with RIDAS and our activities in the area - including education, support for development projects, seminars and information days - Swedenergy aims to encourage good dam safety in all companies.

 RIDAS was first published in 1997.
 It was created partly in order to refine the dam safety recommendations and guidance that existed at the time, making them more generally applicable and more comprehensive.
-New editions were published in 2002, 2008 and 2012.
+New editions were published in 2002, 2008, 2012, 2016, 2019 and 2022.

-Due to special dam safety rules that were introduced in the 2014 Environmental Code, chapters 1 - 3 were revised in the 2016 edition of RIDAS.
+Due to specific dam safety regulations that were introduced in the 2014 Environmental Code, chapters 1 - 3 were revised in the 2016 edition of RIDAS.
 The revisions primarily concerned the classification of dam facilities and safety management systems.